Ark of the Covenant: In literature and the arts

 Philip Kaufman conceived of the Ark of the Covenant as the main plot device of Steven Spielberg's 1981 adventure film Raiders of the Lost Ark, where it is found by Indiana Jones in the Egyptian city of Tanis in 1936.
 (Note: The Ark is mentioned in Indiana Jones and the Last Crusade (1989) and briefly appears in Indiana Jones and the Kingdom of the Crystal Skull (2008).)

 In the Danish family film The Lost Treasure of the Knights Templar from 2006, the main part of the treasure found in the end is the Ark of the Covenant.
 The power of the Ark comes from static electricity stored in separated metal plates like a giant Leyden jar.

 In Harry Turtledove's novel Alpha and Omega (2019) the ark is found by archeologists, and the characters have to deal with the proven existence of God.

 The Ark has been depicted many times in art for two thousand years, some examples are in the article above, a few more are here.

-The legendary Emperor Menelik I of Ethiopia (traditionally fl. tenth century BCE) carries the Ark (shown here as small) into Axum.
+The legendary Emperor Menelik I of Ethiopia (traditionally fl. tenth century BC) carries the Ark (shown here as small) into Axum.